Reset Password

 At the heart of the square stands a monument to the ancient Greek philosopher Aristotle, founder of the natural sciences and teacher of Alexander the Great.
 According to legend, anyone who rubs the big toe of Aristotle’s left foot will gain wisdom and intelligence, almost like the philosopher himself.
 This tradition draws many visitors, and there’s often a line to join in.
 The toe itself has been polished to a bright sheen from so much touching.

-7. Ladadika area, Thessaloniki
+7. Ladadika district, Thessaloniki

 Ladadika Area - Thessaloniki Greece - My Greek Holidays